ryan-txn/tp/docs/DeveloperGuide.md

 This specifically includes adherance to the "Tell Don't Ask" principle which was enforced by making most attributes of all classes above private and avoiding getter methods if possible.
 The following diagram illustrates the resulting associations, methods and attributes.
-For the sake of clarity, UI class is omitted since it is used across most classes to systematize any form of printing output to the user.
+For the sake of clarity, classes which are not central corner stones for a high-level overview are ommitted.

 ![High Level CD](images/highLevelClassDiagram.jpg)